 This Grade I listed building has stood at the heart of Sudbury life since the 14th century.
 Its distinctive architecture and unusual features provide fascinating insights into the development of the town and its changing population over the years.

 But the building is not only a prominent landmark, it is also Sudbury’s main venue for large community events.
 It is exceptionally well used for a whole range of activities, but with leaking roofs, inadequate kitchen/bar space, and lack of toilets, the long-term use of the building is uncertain.
 It is therefore in need of urgent repairs and new facilities to make it sustainable for the future.

-Our ambitious project to regenerate the building has secured initial support from the Heritage Lottery Fund, and work is now well underway to develop plans for its transformation.
+Our ambitious project to regenerate the building has secured initial support from the National Lottery Heritage Fund, and work is now well underway to develop plans for its transformation.

 Regeneration for the Future & Sustaining St Peter’s Heritage

 The regeneration project will repair and regenerate St Peter’s as a cultural centre for the town, embedding it further into the heart of Sudbury for generations to come.

 Through enhanced historical interpretation facilities and a varied cultural and activity programme, it will also build upon St Peter’s traditions as a site for the exchange of memories, experiences, ideas and industry.
 The building will be transformed into a vibrant space that welcomes a diverse local and visitor audience to share in the stories of the church and Sudbury.